 of Kiowa, Colorado, with members from throughout the state, and beyond.

 The group has three features:

 This is our recruiting poster, based on the original recruiting poster of 1861:

 Dues are currently $35 a year ($50 for a family).
 For information, please contact Jim Campbell via email to firstname.lastname@example.org or via phone at 719-541-4275.

 See our Facebook page!
 Lots of great information.

-The pipe band generally meets weekly for practice on Sundays at the Kiowa Masonic Lodge.
+The pipe band generally meets weekly for practice on Sundays at the Kiowa Masonic Lodge (except in the Summer, when we meet on Thursday evenings in Cherry Valley).
 We have four members in the Calhan area, five in Elizabeth, plus members from Louisville and Thornton, Evergreen, Aurora and Denver down to Colorado Springs.
 Kiowa is sort of in the middle!

 around twice or three times a month, during the warmer months (March

 performing at events both large and small, including the Elizabeth Celtic Festival, the Colorado Scottish Festival when it was at Highlands Ranch, and,

 at one time, the Longs Peak Scottish Irish Festival.
 However, we do